 Evan Siegel is an amateur researcher focusing on Iran during the Constitutional Period.
 His translations include Ahmad Kasravi's History of the Iranian Constitutional Revolution.
 He has presented and published dozens of articles and translations based on Persian, Azeri Turkish, Arabic, Georgian, Russian, French, and German sources.
 In "real" life he is a PhD in mathematics, adjuncting in the CUNY system.
 See: http://iran.qlineorientalist.com, http://www.qlineorientalist.com/IranRises, and http://www.qlineorientalist.com/Evan.

-Arash Pourebrahimi is a PhD candidate in Political Economics at Leiden University (Netherlands).
+Arash Pourebrahimi is a visiting fellow at Harvard University and a PhD candidate in Political Economy at Leiden University (Netherlands).
 He also was a guest fellow at the Netherlands Institute for Advanced Studies (2014-15).
 His research interests include International Political Economy, Formal and Quantitative Methodology, Collective Decision-Making in Political Institutions and Politics in the Middle East.
 His current research projects focus on Legislative Decision-Making in the European Union and Voter turnout in Iranian elections.